issa-project/issa-pipeline/environment/containers/README.md

 We build a Docker image to create the execution environment for the [Python Concept Recognition Library](https://github.com/twktheainur/pyclinrec) and to create a web application similar to other annotation Dockers, e.g. `dbpedia-spotlight` and `entity-fishing`.
 NOTE: we forked the library for consistensy reasons).

-By default this container is created specifically for Agrovoc vocabulary but it can be reconfigured for another SKOS thesaurus by providing its SPARQL endpoint in `DICT_ENDPOINT` environment variable.
-If graph name filtering is required than a graph name can be passed in 'DICT_GRAPH' variable of the `docker run` command.
+By default, this container is created specifically for Agrovoc vocabulary but it can be reconfigured for another SKOS thesaurus by providing its SPARQL endpoint in `DICT_ENDPOINT` environment variable.
+If graph name filtering is required then a graph name can be passed in 'DICT_GRAPH' variable of the `docker run` command.

 >:point_right: Concept recognition is currently available only for English and French.

-- to build the image and initialise pyclinrec container invoke [install-pyclinrec.sh](agrovoc-pyclinrec/install-pyclinrec.sh) script.
+- to build the image and initialize pyclinrec container invoke [install-pyclinrec.sh](agrovoc-pyclinrec/install-pyclinrec.sh) script.

 - to run the container invoke [run-pyclinrec.sh](agrovoc-pyclinrec/run-pyclinrec.sh) script.